HandeMapper/hand-e-mapper/README.md

 This GitHub Repo
 ----------------
-In the master branch of this repository, the workspace folder should be pulled in to your local computer system and can be opened as an Eclipse workspace.
-This workspace contains the main projects for the application.
+This repository contains the Apache Maven parent project which includes; commons, demonstration GUI, OpenCV dynamic library loader, and the recognition sub-projects.
+It is recommended to implement a separate GUI and exclude the GUI project dependency and simply use the interfaces provided in the commons sub-project.

 Project Background and Overview
 -------------------------------
 This project involves a joint collaboration between the Computer Science Department at California Polytechnic State University in San Luis Obispo and the Intel Corporation.
-Our contact from Intel Corp., provides the primary focus and objectives for this project which involves the use of a basic web camera to detect the gesture of "throwing" virtual objects on a computer and/or mobile device.
+Use of this software is detailed under the BSD 2-Clause License (http://opensource.org/licenses/BSD-2-Clause).
+Our contact from Intel provides the primary focus and objectives for this project which involves the use of a basic web camera to detect the gesture of "throwing" virtual objects on a computer and/or mobile device.
 This focus requires the use of computer vision software to attempt to detect the generalized gestures of throwing.